ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

     * Various rebalances to Dawnstar's water spells.
     * These changes are on top of (in order of lowest to highest priority): Chiz 5e Adjustments, Arcane Recovery, Animate Dead++, and Goon's Spell Overhaul.
     * Removed a ton of files in the master spells patch that should have been deleted a long time ago and are probably responsible for various issues/weird behavior.
 Improved my own coding considerably.
+    * Hopefully fixed the description of Holy Weapon.
+It is now a +1d8 Radiant Concentration until Long Rest spell with the Radiant Burst ability nerfed.
   2. REMOVED Book of Ebon Tides.
   3. Hopefully fixed Moon Druids/Wild Shape having issues with mod incompatability.
   4. Adjusted load order to hopefully resolve Barbarian rage issues.